 V. Plan Review Process

-- Regional Planning Commissions and Municipalities coming directly to the Department may request a pre-review of their draft plan.
+- Regional Planning Commissions may request a pre-review of their draft plan.

-- Regional or municipal plans and requests for determination of energy compliance should be submitted to the Department of Public Service through the PSD.PlanningStandards@vermont.gov e-mail address.
+- Regional requests for determination of energy compliance should be submitted to the Department of Public Service through the PSD.PlanningStandards@vermont.gov e-mail address.
 Please submit all required elements (i.e. checklist, plan, and any supporting documentation such as memo/planning commission report discussed in "Plan Adoption Requirement" section of standards checklist).

-- The Department will work with the Town or RPC to schedule a public hearing that will be notified 15 days in advance.
+- The Department will work with the RPC to schedule a public hearing that will be notified 15 days in advance.

-- Municipalities or RPCs may re-submit after correcting the reasons for denial noted in the memo.
+- RPCs may re-submit after correcting the reasons for denial noted in the memo.

-- If a municipality or RPC re-submits their plan, the Department will issue an approval or denial within 45 days.
+- If an RPC re-submits their plan, the Department will issue an approval or denial within 45 days.

-- Municipalities or RPCs may appeal a decision of the Department to the Natural Resources Board within 30 days.
+- RPCs may appeal a decision of the Department to the Natural Resources Board within 30 days.

 Please see the instructions contained in the detailed standards for either regions or municipalities, above.
+Note that after July 1, 2018, only regional plans may be submitted to the Department of Public Service for a determination; municipal plans must be submitted directly to the RPC of jurisdiction for their determinations.
 Questions may be sent to: PSD.PlanningStandards@vermont.gov.